When it comes to selecting a marketing agency, successful CMOs want partners - not vendors. This mea...

 With that basic premise in mind, let’s take a look at some of the key differences between advertising and marketing.

 Marketing involves a complex set of systems, processes, and initiatives

 The term “marketing” encompasses a vast world that includes a variety of tools.
-Product development and management, the customer journey, search engine optimization, direct mail, pay-per-click advertising, public relations, brand strategy, website design, and many other things can all be part of an organization’s overall marketing strategy, and each of those things would be part of the means to achieving a predetermined goal.
+Product development and management, the customer journey, search engine optimization (SEO), direct mail, pay-per-click (PPC) advertising, public relations, brand strategy, website design, and many other things can all be part of an organization’s overall marketing strategy, and each of those things would be part of the means to achieving a predetermined goal.